qAp/lil-log/_posts/2017-07-08-predict-stock-prices-using-RNN-part-1.md

 ### Use TensorBoard

 Building the graph without visualization is like drawing in the dark, very obscure and error-prone.
 [Tensorboard](https://github.com/tensorflow/tensorboard) provides easy visualization of the graph structure and the learning process.
-Check out this [hand-on tutorial](https://youtu.be/eBbEDRsCmv4), only 20 min, but it is very practical and showcases several live demos.
+Check out this [hands-on tutorial](https://youtu.be/eBbEDRsCmv4), only 20 min, but it is very practical and showcases several live demos.

 **Brief Summary**
 - Use `with [tf.name_scope](https://www.tensorflow.org/api_docs/python/tf/name_scope)("your_awesome_module_name"):` to wrap elements working on the similar goal together.